chmouel/batzconverter/README.md

     "HomeSweetHome"="Europe/Paris"

+You can look an example in my config [here](https://gitlab.com/chmouel/rc-config/-/blob/main/batz/config)

 ## Requirement

 Some pretty modern Bash >4.0 and modern GNU Date.
 On MacosX install those from brew (bash and gnuutils).